almaan/stereoscope/README.md

 Below you will find  examples of how to use stereoscope, whilst these are cast as a guide in how to reproduce the results the procedure can of course be generalized and applied to any data set.
 The examples included are

-1. [Reproducing the mouse brain analysis](#reproducing-the-mouse-brain-analysis): Conducting the complete analysis of the mouse brain presented in the paper, from downloading data to visualizing the results
+1. [Reproducing the mouse brain analysis](#reprodmb): Conducting the complete analysis of the mouse brain presented in the paper, from downloading data to visualizing the results
-2. [Reproducing the method comparison](#reproducing-the-method-comparion): Generation of synthetic data, running all three methods and comparing them
+2. [Reproducing the method comparison](#reprodcomp): Generation of synthetic data, running all three methods and comparing them
+3. [Using pre-estimated parameters](#bc-add) : Examining four additional breast cancer samples, applying already estimated single cell parameters to a ST data set.

 ## Installing stereoscope
 To make things easy for you, we have included installation files for stereoscope, a lot of scripts and some data sets in